Introduction

 Actions

-As mentioned under the Manifests, actions are used to dictate an action that needs to be done to configuration a system.
+As mentioned under manifests, actions are used to dictate an action that needs to be done to configuration a system.
 The following is an example of a simple action:

 actions: